conda/conda/conda/gateways/repodata/jlap/README.md

 `Content-Encoding: gzip`.

-We observe that the overwhelming bulk of `repodata.json` is in one of three top-level dictionaries `packages`, `packages.conda` or the less common `signatures` (for `conda-content-trust`); all with a key per package filename and a value holding metadata.
+We observe that the overwhelming bulk of `repodata.json` is in one of three top-level objects `packages`, `packages.conda` or the less common `signatures` (for `conda-content-trust`); all with a key per package filename and a value holding metadata.
 Patches will usually add, and sometimes remove or modify, keys in these objects.

+By employing a simple copy-on-write technique for these objects and the top-level object, conda can accumulate relevant patches into a single, much smaller overlay that is trivial to read in the solver.

 ## Collect patches